Is billboard advertising still relevant?

 “Given the fragmentation of media (digital, social, on-demand TV),” argues Boches, “there are few opportunities remaining where we see something at the same time we know others are seeing it.”

 The benefits of digital outdoor advertising are numerous.
 A big advantage is cost.
 Because these boards are displayed electronically, there are no printing expenses.
 But the most unique thing about these LED boards is the ability to modify and update the message by day of the week or time of day.
 Digital outdoor advertising allows advertisers to serve up real-time messaging.
 A television syndicate can easily remind you to tune in to their top-rated sitcom “tonight.”
 A restaurant can promote a breakfast item in the morning, a lunch special at noon and happy hour after four o’clock.
 Try doing that with a conventional outdoor board.
+Plus, you’re reaching those few who aren’t online.

 Digital, on the other hand, is intended to be interactive and create a direct relationship with the consumer.
-It can be used for branding, but more often is a direct call to action with an experiential component like “learn more” taking a prospect to a digital landing page.
+It can be used for branding, but more often is a direct call to action with an experiential component like “learn more” taking a prospect to a dedicated landing page.